-- (a) Notwithstanding any provision of this article to the contrary, any person who has been convicted of a sexually violent offense, as defined in §15-12-2 of this code, against a victim under the age of 12 years old and thereafter commits and thereafter is convicted of one of the following offenses shall be subject to the following penalties unless another provision of this code authorizes a longer sentence: - (1) For a violation of §61-8B-3 of this code, the penalty shall be a Class 1 felony; imprisonment in a state correctional facility for not less than fifty nor more than one hundred fifty years; - (2) For a violation of §61-8B-4 of this code, the penalty shall be a Class 2 felony; imprisonment in a state correctional facility for not less than thirty nor more than one hundred years; - (3) For a violation of §61-8B-5 of this code, the penalty shall be a Class 4 felony; imprisonment in a state correctional facility for not less than five nor more than twenty-five years; - (4) For a violation of §61-8B-7 of this code, the penalty shall be a Class 3 felony; imprisonment in a state correctional facility for not less than ten nor more than thirty-five years; and - (5) Notwithstanding the penalty provisions of §61-8B-8 of this code, a violation of its provisions by a person previously convicted of a sexually violent offense, as defined in §15-12-2 of this code, shall be a Class 4 felony-and, the penalty therefor shall be imprisonment in a state correctional facility for not less than three nor more than fifteen years.

-- 21 (b) Notwithstanding the provisions of §62-12-2 of this code, any person sentenced 22 pursuant to this section shall not be eligible for probation. - (c) Notwithstanding the provisions of §62-11A-1a, §62-11B-4, and §62-12-2 of this code, a person sentenced under this section shall not be eligible for home incarceration or an alternative sentence.
+- (e) Authorized pat-down, strip search or other security related tasks do not constitute sexual contact pursuant to this section. - (a) Notwithstanding any provision of this article to the contrary, any person who has been convicted of a sexually violent offense, as defined in §15-12-2 of this code, against a victim under the age of 12 years old and thereafter commits and thereafter is convicted of one of the following offenses shall be subject to the following penalties unless another provision of this code authorizes a longer sentence: - 32 (1) For a violation of §61-8B-3 of this code, the penalty shall be a Class 1 felony. - 33 (2) For a violation of §61-8B-4 of this code, the penalty shall be a Class 2 felony. - 34 (3) For a violation of §61-8B-5 of this code, the penalty shall be a Class 4 felony. - 35 (4) For a violation of §61-8B-7 of this code, the penalty shall be a Class 3 felony. - (5) Notwithstanding the penalty provisions of §61-8B-8 of this code, a violation of its provisions by a person previously convicted of a sexually violent offense, as defined in §15-12-2 of this code, shall be a Class 4 felony. - (b) Notwithstanding the provisions of §62-12-2 of this code, any person sentenced pursuant to this section shall not be eligible for probation. - (c) Notwithstanding the provisions of §62-11A-1a, §62-11B-4, and §62-12-2 of this code, a person sentenced under this section shall not be eligible for home incarceration or an alternative sentence.

-§61-8B-10.
-Imposition of sexual acts on persons incarcerated or under supervision.
+§61-8B-11.
+Sexual offenses; evidence.
+Imposition of sexual acts on persons incarcerated or under supervision; penalties.